-Excel's Easiest and Most Robust Normality Test - The Chi-Square Goodness-Of-Fit Test
+How to Run Excel's Easiest and Most Robust Normality Test

-The Chi-Square Goodness-Of-Fit test is less well known than some other normality test such as the Kolmogorov-Smirnov test, the Anderson-Darling test, or the Shapiro-Wilk test.
-The Chi-Square Goodness-Of-Fit test is, however, a lot less complicated, every bit as robust, and a whole lot easier to implement in Excel (by far) than any of the more well known normality tests.
-Let's run through an example:
+This test is less well known than some other normality test such as the Kolmogorov-Smirnov test, the Anderson-Darling test, or the Shapiro-Wilk test.
+The Chi-Square Goodness-of-Fit test is, however, a lot less complicated, every bit as robust, and a whole lot easier to implement in Excel (by far) than any of the more well-known normality tests.
+Let's run through an example.

 The histogram above somewhat resembles a normal distribution, but we should still apply a more robust test to it to be sure.
 The Chi-Square Goodness-of-Fit test in Excel is both robust and easy to perform, understand, and explain to others.
 Here is how to perform this test on the above data.

-The 1st Step of the Chi-Square Goodness-Of-Fit Test In Excel - Apply Excel's "Descriptive Statistics" Function to the Sample Data
+The first step of the Chi-Square Goodness-Of-Fit Test In Excel is to apply Excel's "Descriptive Statistics" function to the sample data.

 We divide the observed samples into groups that have the same boundaries as the bins that were established when the Histogram was created in Excel.
 In this case, the observed samples fell into the following bins: